Ah! Mes amis: La fille du regiment (Gaetano Donizetti) Eric Barry, tenor

-Spanish-American Tenor Eric Barry continues to impress audiences on both the operatic and concert stage “with a clear timbre, evenness of projection, and exceptional sensitivity.”
-(Opera News) Recently Mr. Barry made his role debut as Alfred in Strauss’ Die Fledermaus with Amarillo Opera and additional future engagements include soloist in Beethoven’s Missa Solemnis with Chamber Music Amarillo, singing the role of Roderigo in Verdi’s Otello with the Pacific Symphony, tenor soloist in Dvorak’s Requiem with Madison Symphony Orchestra, and tenor soloist in Handel’s Messiah with Memphis Symphony (COVID19) and Orchestra Iowa.
+Spanish-American Tenor Eric Barry continues to impress audiences on both the operatic and concert stage “with a clear timbre, evenness of projection, and exceptional sensitivity” (Opera News).
+In 2019, Mr. Barry made his role debut as Alfred in Strauss’ Die Fledermaus with Amarillo Opera.
+Additional recent engagements include performing as the tenor soloist in Beethoven’s Missa Solemnis with Chamber Music Amarillo, Dvorak’s Requiem with Madison Symphony Orchestra and Handel’s Messiah with Memphis Symphony (COVID19).
+In the 2021-2022 season, Mr. Barry will return to Amarillo Opera as the Witch in Hansel and Gretel, sing the role of Roderigo in Verdi’s Otello with the Pacific Symphony and join Orchestra Iowa as the tenor soloist in Messiah.

 A seasoned master of the standard repertoire, Mr. Barry’s recent credits include Alfredo in La traviata with Opera Colorado and Amarillo Opera, Macduff in Verdi’s Macbeth with Opera San Antonio, and Nemorino in L’elisir d’amore with Boston Midsummer Opera.
 Other iconic tenor roles performed include Edgardo in Lucia di Lammermoor, the Duke of Mantua in Rigoletto, Lenski in Eugene Onegin, Pinkerton in Madama Butterfly, and Rodolfo in La bohème.
 A more than capable musician, Mr. Barry has also lent his talent to less common practice works by the likes of Stravinsky, Smetana, and Montemezzi.